neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 To learn more about accessing the HPC via SSH, see the [relevant how-to guide](ssh-cluster-target).

 ### Access to the SLEAP module
-Once you are on the HPC gateway node, you can see the available SLEAP modules by running `module avail SLEAP`:
+Once you are on the HPC gateway node, you can list the available SLEAP modules:

 ```{code-block} console
 $ module avail SLEAP